All Episodes

 The Middle East, the Americans aspire to, has become an illusion.

-Assad was speaking to a journalist's association in Damascus, said the region had changed because of the achievements of the resistance.
+Assad was speaking to a journalists' association in Damascus, said the region had changed because of the achievements of the resistance.

 In this case, the resistance actually was the Israelis, but the resistance is being called the Hezbollah group.

-Just doing their social programs, building highways and bridges and roads and hospitals and all these other good works of health care for the masses.
+The Hezbollah was minding their own business, just doing their social programs, building highways and bridges and roads and hospitals and all these other good works of health care for the masses.

 And all of a sudden, here come the Israeli tanks over the border.

-And the great resistance of the Hezbollah's mounted this attack, this defensive maneuver, and save the day, and showed the rest of the world that the mighty Israel is now impotent and so is its ally, the United States.
+And the great resistance of the Hezbollah mounted this attack, this defensive maneuver, and saved the day and showed the rest of the world that the mighty Israel is now impotent.

 Let's start on the phones.